millejoh/emacs-ipython-notebook/README.rst

 ==============================================
- EIN -- Emacs IPython Notebook |build-status|
+ EIN2 -- Emacs IPython 2.x Notebook |build-status|
 ==============================================

   --- or **E**\ IN **I**\ s not only for **N**\ otebooks.